-Whether you prefer to go computer-free or not, it can’t be denied that there are some fantastic sounding VST instruments and effects out there.
-For those times when you need your favorite plugins, the MPC X effortlessly goes from formidable standalone to high-powered MIDI controller, explicitly designed to run the feature-rich MPC Software 2.0 in your favorite DAW.
+Whether you prefer to go computer-free or not, it can’t be denied that there are some fantastic-sounding VST instruments and effects out there.
+For those times when you need your favorite plugins, the MPC X effortlessly goes from a formidable standalone to a high-powered MIDI controller, explicitly designed to run the feature-rich MPC Software 2.0 in your favorite DAW.
 This article will walk you through a full setup with the MPC X or MPC Live and Cubase, including hardware setup, opening MPC 2.0, and routing tracks in Cubase.

 - Hardware Setup

 Before you can use your MPC Live or X with your computer, put your MPC into Controller Mode.

 - Press the microchip icon on the top-right hand side of the screen (displayed below).

 - Your MPC will ask if you want to enter Controller Mode, or cancel and go back to standalone mode.
 Press Controller Mode.

 Your MPC will display a red screen saying that it is looking for your computer.
 This screen will be displayed until you open an instance of MPC on your computer, whether it be MPC 2.0 standalone or as a plugin.

 MPC Live/X Audio Setup

 Important: The MPC X and MPC Live both require an additional audio/MIDI driver.
 If you haven't already, please download and install the latest driver from the MPC X and MPC Live product pages, under the Downloads tab:

 Once the driver has been installed, proceed with the audio/MIDI setup.